Which place is cheaper, San Miguel de Tucuman or La Plata?

 The capital of the Tucuman Province in Argentina, San Miguel de Tucuman is the largest city in the country's northwest.
 The city is probably most well known as the sight where the Declaration of Independence from Spain took place on July 9, 1816.
 The location of this event, a colonial-style house called "Casa Historica" or "Casita de Tucuman", remains an important landmark in the city.

-For some great organized tour ideas, see The Best One-Week (7-Day) Tours from Buenos Aires, The Best 2-Week Tours from Buenos Aires, The Best Hiking & Trekking Tours in Argentina, and The Best Adventure Tours to Argentina.
+For some great organized tour ideas, see The Best Adventure Tours to Argentina, The Best Family-Friendly Tours to Argentina, The Best Wildlife Tours to Argentina, and The Best Eco Tours in Argentina.

 Looking for a hotel in La Plata or San Miguel de Tucuman?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.